ndangalasinh/ny_taxi_data/README.md

 1. Click Test Connection.
 This verifies that dbt Cloud can access your BigQuery account.
 1. Click Next if the test succeeded.
 If it failed, you might need to go back and regenerate your BigQuery credentials.
 1. Under "Setup a repository", select Managed.
-1. Type a name for your repo such as bbaggins-dbt-quickstart
+1. Type in the name of your repo
 1. Click Create.
 It will take a few seconds for your repository to be created and imported.
 1. Once you see the "Successfully imported repository," click Continue.
 #TODO Check the behavior when you connect and existing dbt repo

 ### part 3
-1. Automate data aquisation
+1. Automate data aquisation #TODO
 1. Automate data modelling
 #### Create a Deployment
 1. In the upper left, select Deploy, then click Environments.